gboehl/econpizza/docs/quickstart.rst

         plt.plot(x[:,i])
         plt.title(v)

 You can also have a look at the linearized solution.
-This is pretty much shat the guys from the `Sequence Space Jacobian <https://github.com/shade-econ/sequence-jacobian>`_ are doing.
+This is pretty much what the guys from the `Sequence Space Jacobian <https://github.com/shade-econ/sequence-jacobian>`_ are doing.

 .. code-block:: python